-With these details we can look into your voucher and advise what we can do to help.
+With these details we can look into your voucher and advise what we can do to help, or who to contact.

 We can’t guarantee there won’t be a charge or fee, but we’ll do everything we can to help ensure that your experience goes ahead.